andreasdominik/ADoSnipsQnD/docs/src/snipsHermesQnD.md

 The latter part selects the intents and texts to be used.
 A dictionary of texts is necessary for each language and a dictionary of intents is necessary for each language.

+### Managing the Julia footprint

+The language Julia has a much bigger footprint as Python, consuming between 50-200 MB per Julia instance.
+In consequence it is not possible to run many Julia skills as separate processes, like it is possible with Python programs.

+To work around this issue, all skills within this framework are running in the same Julia progress.
+This reduces the footprint as well as the compile times (because the libraries must be compiled only once).

+It is still possible to add skills in the Snips console like all other skills.
+Theonly difference is, that the `action-...` executable of a skill is replaced by a `loader-...` script, which is recognised by the framework and loaded.